Best Weight Distribution Hitches For 2021

 Her beef with it was it was a pain in the rear to attach and detach, and bottoming out caused the L brackets to come off, hence causing the bar to come off the bracket.

 The brackets also bent, rendering them useless.

 Also, the bolts holding the hitch to the shank often loosened, causing the ball to be too low.
-All this All.
+All this constant problems, All.
 The.
 Time.

 It is an inherent problem with the style of hitch, which is why we recommend the Andersen weight distribution hitch.

 (Update April 2019: I am VERY happy with my Andersen hitch.
 It took a little getting used to, but now I am SO much happier.)

 You are now armed with knowledge on if and why you need a weight distribution hitch.
 It's an essential piece of equipment to use to keep yourself and others safe on the road.